9 FAM 402.10

 9 FAM 402.10-7(C) (U) Filing Form I-129, Petition for a Nonimmigrant Worker

 a.
 (U) An employer must file a Form I-129, Petition for a Nonimmigrant Worker, with USCIS to accord status as a temporary worker or trainee.
 Form I-129 is also used to request changes of status, extensions of petition validity and extensions of stay in H status.
-The form must be filed with the USCIS Service Center that has jurisdiction over the particular nonimmigrant classification or over the petitioning company's primary office or headquarters.
+The form must be filed with the USCIS Service Center that has jurisdiction over the nonimmigrant classification or over the petitioning company's primary office or headquarters.

 b.
-(U) Multiple Beneficiaries: More than one beneficiary may be included in an H-2A, H-2B, or H-3 petition if the beneficiaries will be performing the same service, or receiving the same training, for the same period of time and in the same location.
+(U) Multiple Beneficiaries: More than one beneficiary may be included in an H-2A, H-2B, or H-3 petition if the beneficiaries will be performing the same service, or receiving the same training, for the same period and in the same location.

 c.
 (U) Beneficiaries from Non-Designated Countries: According to DHS H-2A and H-2B regulations, a national from a country not on the list of designated countries may be the beneficiary of an approved Form I-129 petition upon the request of the petitioner.
 USCIS recommends that petitions filed for beneficiaries who are nationals of countries participating in the H-2 program should be filed separately from those petitions filed for beneficiaries who are nationals of countries not participating in the H-2 program.
 Before approving a petition for a national from a non-designated country, the Secretary of the DHS must determine that it is in the U.S. interest for the petition to be approved.
-When making such a determination the Secretary of DHS will take into consideration a variety of factors, including but not limited to consideration of:
+When making such a determination the Secretary of DHS will consider a variety of factors, including but not limited to consideration of:

 (1) (U) Evidence that a worker with the required skills is not available within the U.S. workforce or from the pool of foreign workers who are nationals of H-2A or H-2B program participating countries;